w3f/polkadot-wiki/docs/general/how-to-dyor.md

 id: how-to-dyor
 title: How to Do Your Own Research (DYOR)
 sidebar_label: How to Do Your Own Research
+description: It goes without saying, always DYOR.
+We hope this guide can help you do so.
 slug: ../how-to-dyor
 ---